williamhobbs/PVPMC-2022/README.md

 # PV+Wind+ES in NREL SAM, PVPMC 2022
 Supporting files for my poster presentation at the 2022 PV Performance Modeling Collaborative (PVPMC) workshop in Salt Lake City.
+The poster was about using NREL SAM to model and optimize renewable energy systems with battery energy storage (ES) for load-matching, including both PV+ES _and_ **PV+Wind+ES** systems.

 An overview of files and folders here:
 - [SAM folder](SAM): folder for SAM project and supporting files.